matthew-johnson/gpt-from-scratch/README.md

-# GPT Language Model from Scratch
+# GPT Language Model from Scratch (Tinygrad Implementation)

-This repository contains a PyTorch implementation of a **GPT-like language model** trained from scratch.
+This repository contains a **Tinygrad implementation** of a **GPT-like language model** trained from scratch.
 The model is designed to generate text character by character, learning patterns from a given dataset.
-The code is structured to be educational, providing a clear understanding of how transformer-based models work, including self-attention mechanisms, positional embeddings, and multi-head attention.
+Tinygrad is a lightweight, minimalistic deep learning framework, making this implementation ideal for educational purposes and experimentation.
+The code is structured to provide a clear understanding of transformer-based models, including self-attention mechanisms, positional embeddings, and multi-head attention.

 ---